 The user interface here is exactly the same as on the L35.
 I do think these two would be a good pair.
 L35 for massive output, and L19 for massive throw.

 There are two switches on the Acebeam L19.
 First is this tailcap switch, which feels to me to be a mechanical switch.
 It clicks very positively and has a forward clicky action.
 This means there’s a momentary option.

 This switch sits under the tailcap, and so tailstanding works just fine.
 The tailcap is nice, in fact – it’s a “tripod” style, and not the bi-pod popular on many other lights (such as the Convoy S2+).

-There’s also a replacement tailcap which adds a remote pressure switch to this Acebeam L19.
+There’s also a replacement tailcap that adds a remote pressure switch to this Acebeam L19.
 I don’t have that, but I can say that it’d probably be great for long(er) gun usage!

-Also for operation of the L19 is a side e-switch.
-The switch has a metal cover, and is completely flush with the body.
+Also for the operation of the L19 is a side e-switch.
+The switch has a metal cover and is completely flush with the body.
 It’s possible to find the switch without looking, because the opposite side has cooling fins, and is therefore not smooth.

 The UI’s a little interesting, but quite easy.
 The tailswitch takes absolute precedence.
 No matter if the light is on or off, or on through one of the e-switch modes, clicking the tailswitch into the on position will always yield turbo.
 Reliable switches are useful.

 Here’s a UI table!

 |Off||Click Side Switch (SS)||On (Mode memory (excluding Moonlight and Turbo))|